Narsil-A/e-commerce-django-app-vue/README.md

 ### Step 1: Create a Virtual Environment

 Creation of a virtual environment is a crucial step in the development process.
-To create a virtual environment, use the following command: $ virtualenv venv.
-Then activate the virtual environment using $ source venv/Scripts/activate.
+To create a virtual environment, use the following command: `$ virtualenv venv` Then activate the virtual environment using `$ source venv/Scripts/activate`.

 After activating the virtual environment, you need to install Django and other required libraries.
 Use the following commands to install Django and its libraries: